octopus-network/omnity-docs/docs/intro.md

 - For those interested in locking bitcoin natively on L1 and mint the wrapped bitcoin on the cosmwasm-based chain, please go to **[CosmWasm](https://docs.omnity.network/docs/cosmwasm)**.

 ## Code Examples
-The APIs can be accessed using either Rust or TypeScript.
+The APIs can be accessed using either Rust or Motoko or TypeScript.
 ***Please refer the following basic code examples to utilize all the apis in Rust.***
 ```code title="Rust (call via canister)"
 use candid::Principal;